healthy ecosystems

 Healthy coastal habitats are vital for both fisheries and communities.
 These vibrant biodiversity-rich transition zones – where the land meets the sea – provide habitats for marine species, land and resources for aquaculture development, and homes and livelihoods for coastal fishing and farming communities.

-And for communities, coastal areas support community livelihoods, providing a home base for launching fishing boats out to sea, raw materials, and a place to raise their families.
+For coastal communities, these habitats support livelihoods and provide a home base for launching fishing boats out to sea, raw materials, and a place to raise their families.
+These communities can be powerful champions of coastal habitat conservation and restoration.

 The challenge

-Coastal habitats face many of the same challenges of other marine and terrestrial habitats, including development, pollution, habitat loss, and destructive practices, which undermine their ecological integrity and economic resilience.
+Coastal habitats face many of the same challenges as other marine and terrestrial habitats, including development, pollution, habitat loss, and destructive practices, which undermine their ecological integrity and economic resilience.

 The SFP advantage